ewansapps/WebPlayer/README.md

 # FAQ
 ## Was AI used to create this software ?
-Yes, this project is fully written using AI because even if I know JavaScript, creating projects is very difficolt and I'm not a developer.
+Yes, this project is fully written using AI because even if I know JavaScript, creating projects is very difficult and I'm not a developer.
+This project was entirely designed by human.
 ## Why is there incorrect English ?
 My english is not good, so there may be some mistakes.